kajetanjasztal/matrix-tracer/README.md

 Output files will be rendered to `example/svg/`.

 ### Comparison

-Output of qrcode-svg uses `shape-rendering: crispEdges` style property on each `rect` drawn which helps with the main issue.
-It increases file size by ~20%, it would have no significant effect though if the style was applied to the group encapsulating all rectangles.

-This approach achieves ~50x smaller file which will display properly even if rendering engine doesn't support `shape-rendering: crispEdges`.

 |         |           qrcode-svg            |       w/o `crispEdges`        |           matrix-tracer            |
 | ------: | :-----------------------------: | :---------------------------: | :--------------------------------: |